-To set up an accelerator on the ground, ask a friend to pull your risers into their in-flight position while you sit in your harness.
+To set up the accelerator on the ground, ask a friend to pull your risers into their in-flight position while you sit in your harness.
 Now adjust the length of the line so that the main bar sits just beneath your seat.
 You should now be able to hook your heel in to the secondary (lower) loop of the accelerator.

 The accelerator must be slack enough to ensure that the front risers are not pulled down in normal flight, but not so long that it is impossible to use the full range of the speed system.
+Ensure that the speed bar is secured in place before take off to avoid fouling the prop.